foster95/journey/README.md

 ![(After Fix)](https://github.com/foster95/journey/blob/main/assets/images/bug-fix-after.png)

 ### Contrast
-I also originally came up against contrast issues with my colour palette as I yellow in the header and blue as the body, but by swapping this around the contrast issue was immediately minimised.
+I also originally came up against contrast issues with my colour palette as there was yellow in the header and different shades of blue as the body. swapping this around and adopting the darker blue immediately the contrast issue .
 The one place where I have not made a contrast change is for the buttons on the forms and the return home button on success.html.
 The only way I could ensure 0 contrast issues was to break the colour palette across the rest of the website.
 Instead I made the text bold, and I added a hover colour which was an inversion with a higher contrast score.
 This did not minimise the contrast warning, but I feel is a suitable compromise that does not affect website readability, and only affects a very small portion of the website.

 #### Button fix:
 ![(Button Stasis)](https://github.com/foster95/journey/blob/main/assets/images/button-stasis.png)

 # Deployment
+This project used Github and Github Pages, and was deployed early on in the project, as soon as the structure of the site was created.
+Whilst using VS Code I used the source control panel to ensure that regular commits were made after every change.

+### Hosting through Github Pages
+1. Go to Github, and select repository (Journey)
+2. Settings > Pages
+3. Ensure the following settings are applied
+   - Source: 'Deploy from a branch'
+   - Branch: 'Main' and 'Root'
+   - Press save
+4. Allow Github Pages a few minutes to deploy.
+This can then be found on the right hand side of the dashboard.

 # Technologies Used
 ## Languages
 HTML and CSS only

 ## Technology
-Github and Gitpod
+Github and Github Pages
 Balsamiq
 Font Awesome
+Visual Studio Code

 # Credits and Reference
 * Mercades Yearly - The originator of Quest CIC which was a massive inspiration for the entire project
-* Coolors - For colour palette generation
+* [Coolors](https://coolors.co/) - For colour palette generation
+* [Google Fonts](https://fonts.google.com/) - For importing font families
-* Gemini AI - For image generation across the project as well as some help on writing the copy
+* [Gemini AI](https://gemini.google.com/app) - For image generation across the project as well as some help on writing the copy
-* W3Schools.com - For general support, but particularly with regards to the hero image section of the website
+* [W3Schools.com](https://www.w3schools.com/) - For general support, but particularly with regards to the hero image section of the website
 * The Love Running Project with Code Institute -
 * Jaqui_Alumna_lead from Slack - who provided a suggestion for a code snippet on the slack channel when I asked for assistance
-* Favicon.io - For the favicon design
+* [Favicon.io](https://favicon.io/) - For the favicon design

 # Acknowledgement and thanks
 * Code Institute Slack Community - For helping me see something that was so bleeding obvious if I hadn't been so code blind
-* Spencer Baribal - The greatest mentor in the world, who was endlessly kind, patient and funny and gave me the confidence that I was doing the right thing and who helped me in a true hour of need
+* Spencer Barriball - The greatest mentor in the world, who was endlessly kind, patient and funny and gave me the confidence that I was doing the right thing and who helped me in a true hour of need
 * My parents - For being brutal as ever and telling me to crack on with it and get the job done, as well as provide tirimisu and flowers when I needed it
 * My fiancee Jon - who stepped up whenever I needed him and told me on more than one occasion that he would body double me till 3am if it meant I got the project done.